Nootropics Expert

 But to counteract some of the side effects of using caffeine I recommend the next nootropic in this list for studying.
 L-Theanine + caffeine is a great natural stimulant nootropic stack.

-1. L-Theanine – an amino acid found in green tea increases GABA, serotonin, and dopamine levels in your brain.
+1. L-Theanine – an amino acid found in green tea increases GABA, serotonin, and dopamine levels to support brain health.
 Producing an energizing and calming effect while improving learning and memory.

 L-Theanine also boosts alpha and theta brain waves.
 Promoting alert relaxation and relief from the trauma of exams.
 You get calm, relaxed thinking without sedation.